ZekeBEME/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once our VMs are created we can ensure connectivity between the two by utilizing the command-line tool ping.
 If the connection is blocked check the local firewall on DC-1 and enable ICMPv4.
 Check back to Client-1 to see if the ping succeeds.
+Don't forget to set DC-1's private IP address to static in the Azure Portal, this will be important later on.
 </p>
 <br />